lastweek/rdma-core/README.md

 ### Internal

-The first thing is to understand how these userspace libraries communicate directly with the device!
+The first thing is to understand how userspace libraries communicate with device directly.

-The kernel documentation explained it well: control path use some `/dev/infiniband/uverbs` ioctl methods, fast path operations are typically performed by writing directly to hardware registers mmap()ed into userspace,
+The kernel doc explained it well: control path use some `/dev/infiniband/uverbs` ioctl methods, fast path operations are typically performed by writing directly to hardware registers mmap()ed into userspace,